24/7 Plumbing Emergency Hotline Call 1300 721 996

 If only the hot water smells, the problem is likely with the anode rod.
 If the smell is only present in some faucets, it is likely the fixtures or pipes supplying those faucets.

 If your water flows through older iron distribution systems, it can develop an odour despite having enough chlorine to begin with.
-This is because iron pipes provide a rich environment for sulphate bacteria growth, which depletes the chlorine levels in your water, becoming odorous by the time it reaches your house.
+This is because iron pipes provide a rich environment for sulphate bacteria to grow, which deplete chlorine levels in your water, making it odorous by the time it reaches your house.

-Unfortunately, smelly water does not always stem from outside sources and can begin in your very own cold-water piping in the home, particularly if your piping is galvanised iron.
-This type of piping is an older material, which provides bacteria growing environment, resulting in the development of odours.
+Unfortunately, smelly water does not always come from outside sources and can originate in your home’s cold-water piping, particularly if it is galvanised iron.
+This type of piping is an older material that provides a bacteria-growing environment, leading to the development of odours.

-An excellent way to ensure your water is clean and sanitised is to get your plumber to perform a shock chlorination treatment to kill the sulphur-reducing bacteria and the smells along with it.
+An excellent way to ensure your water is clean and sanitised is to have your plumber perform a shock chlorination treatment to kill the sulphur-reducing bacteria and the smells they produce.
 Additionally, it’s a great opportunity for your plumber to perform a hot water system maintenance check to ensure no further issues are lurking beneath the surface.

 Smelly water source